 STAGE 2 EXPANSION – APPEAL FAQs

 On 26 June 2019, Logan City Council refused the development application for the proposed Stage 2 expansion of Holmview Central Shopping Centre.
-The Lancini family company who owns the centre (Landel Pty Ltd) has appealed this decision.
-This appeal is filed in the Planning and Environment Court.
+The Lancini family company who owns the centre (Landel Pty Ltd) appealed this decision to the Planning and Environment Court in July 2019.
 You can see a copy of the Notice of Appeal here.

 This appeal suspends Logan City Council’s refusal, meaning the decision takes no effect at this time.
 It also invokes the jurisdiction of the Planning and Environment Court (the Court) to take over assessment of the development application and sit in the place of the Council.